Durian: Nutrition

-Raw durian is composed of 65% water, 27% carbohydrates (including 4% dietary fibre), 5% fat and 1% protein.
-In 100 grams, raw or fresh frozen durian provides 33% of the Daily Value (DV) of thiamine and moderate content of other B vitamins, vitamin C, and the dietary mineral manganese (15–24% DV, table).
-Different durian varieties from Malaysia, Thailand and Indonesia vary in their carbohydrate content by 16–29%, fat content by 2–5%, protein content by 2–4%, dietary fibre content by 1–4%, and caloric value by 84–185 kcal per 100 grams.
-The fatty acid composition of durian flesh is particularly rich in oleic acid and palmitic acid.
+Raw durian is 65% water, 27% carbohydrates (including 4% dietary fibre), 5% fat and 1% protein (table).
+In a reference amount of 100 g, raw or fresh frozen durian provides 31% of the Daily Value (DV) of thiamine and a moderate content of other B vitamins, vitamin C, and the dietary minerals, copper, potassium, and manganese (14–23% DV, table).

+Different durian varieties from Malaysia, Thailand and Indonesia vary in their carbohydrate content from 16 to 29%, fat content from 2–5%, protein content from 2–4%, and dietary fibre content from 1–4%, and in caloric value from 84 to 185 kcal per 100 grams.
+The fatty acids in durian flesh are particularly rich in oleic acid and palmitic acid.